DanielleQuinn/RBarMUN/README.md

 ## Upcoming Events

+After a long hiatus, R-Bar will be returning to Memorial University in **October 2018**!
+Stay tuned for details about upcoming tutorials, coworking sessions, and more!
+We'll be asking YOU to play a more active role this year - have an interesting piece of code?
+Know how to solve a common problem?
+We want you to share your knowledge!
+Reach out via our [facebook page](http://www.facebook.com/RBarMUN/) to learn more about how to get involved.

+Much love,

+Danielle & Emilie

+## Past Events

 ### 7 June 2017 - Introduction to R and RStudio (Part II)

 A general introduction to spreadsheets and basic data wrangling skills including quality control, summarizing and visualizing data, and formatting dates.